kagisearch/kagi-docs/docs/kagi/support-and-community/index.md

 ## Customer Support

-Feel free to [email us](email-support.md) or use the [Kagi Search Discord server](https://kagi.com/discord) for support.
+Feel free to email us at [support@kagi.com](mailto:support@kagi.com) from your Kagi account email address.

-Before contacting us for support please check if your issue has been addressed in this documentation (we are really proud of it and it is also open source and editable).
+Before contacting us for support, please check if your issue has been addressed in this documentation (we are really proud of it and it is open source and editable).

-## Blog

-We blog at [blog.kagi.com](https://blog.kagi.com/blog) about company updates product features and other important news.
-You can subscribe to our [blog's RSS feed](https://blog.kagi.com/rss.xml).

 ## Discord

-We have a [Kagi Search Discord server](https://kagi.com/discord) where you can join our community for real-time discussion about the product and chat with other Kagi users.
+We have a [Kagi Community Discord server](https://kagi.com/discord) where you can join our community for real-time discussion about the product and chat with other Kagi users.

 Please use the **#introduce-yourself** channel to say hello and let everyone know a bit about you.